wp-plugins/search-engines-blocked-in-header/tags/0.2.1/readme.txt

 == Changelog ==

 = 0.2.1 =
-* Fixed type on the readme.txt (stupid me).
+* Fixed typo in the readme.txt (stupid me).
 Also fixed version number in plugin code. (stupid me again)

 = 0.2 =
-* Minor changes to CSS becuase of changes in WordPress 3.3.
+* Minor changes to CSS because of changes in WordPress 3.3.

 = 0.1.1 =
 * Modified description and short description.
 No functional changes.